Cassegrain reflector: Argunov-Cassegrain

 In the Argunov-Cassegrain telescope all optics are spherical, and the classical Cassegrain secondary mirror is replaced by a sub-aperture corrector consisting of three air spaced lens elements.
 The element farthest from the primary mirror is a Mangin mirror, which acts as a secondary mirror.

 Klevtsov-Cassegrain

 The Klevtsov-Cassegrain, like the Argunov-Cassegrain, uses a sub-aperture corrector consisting of a small meniscus lens and a Mangin mirror as its "secondary mirror".

 Cassegrain radio antennas

-Cassegrain designs are also utilized in satellite telecommunication earth station antennas and radio telescopes, ranging in size from 2.4 metres to 70 metres.
+Cassegrain designs are also utilized in satellite telecommunication earth station antennas and radio telescopes, ranging in size from 2.4 metres (8 feet) to 70 metres (200 feet).
 The centrally located sub-reflector serves to focus radio frequency signals in a similar fashion to optical telescopes.

-An example of a cassegrain radio antenna is the 70-meter dish at JPL's Goldstone antenna complex.
+An example of a cassegrain radio antenna is the 70-meter (200 foot) dish at JPL's Goldstone antenna complex.
 For this antenna, the final focus is in front of the primary, at the top of the pedestal protruding from the mirror.